Med-REFL: Medical Reasoning Enhancement via Self-Corrected Fine-grained Reflection: Med-REFL Overview

 \subsection{Preference Pair Construction for Reflection Learning}

-To train LLMs in error correction, we construct DPO pairs that favor trajectories where reflection corrects errors over those where reflection fails.
-This process uses two LLM-based tools: \begin{itemize} \item \textbf{Error Locator ($E_\pi$):} Identifies the first incorrect step $s_{\text{err}}$ in an erroneous CoT trajectory $P_{\text{err}}$ for question $q$ with ground truth $y$:
+To train large language model (LLM) for error correction, we construct DPO pairs that favor trajectories where reflection corrects errors over those where reflection fails.
+For a medical question $q$ with ground truth $y$ and its candidate CoT trajectory $P$, an error locator and a reflector are driven by pre-trained LLM $\pi$.
+This process uses two LLM-based tools: \begin{itemize} \item \textbf{Error Locator ($E_\pi$):} Identifies the first incorrect step $s_{\text{err}}$ in an erroneous CoT trajectory $P_{\text{err}}$ with it's candidate node set, $S_{\text{cand}}$, formed by the $k$ lowest $v_{\text{step}}$ score nodes:

 \item \textbf{Reflector ($C_\pi$):} Generates reflection text $R$ explaining the transition from erroneous steps $S_{\text{orig}}$ to corrected steps $S_{\text{new}}$, given common prefix steps $S_{\text{pub}}$: